aantropov/sailor/README.md

  cmake -S . -B .\Build\
 ```

-- If cmake finished successfully, it will create a Sailor.sln file in the build directory that can be opened with visual studio.
-Right click the SailorExec project -> set as startup project.
-Change from debug to release, and then build and start without debugging.
+Upon successful completion of the cmake process, a `Sailor.sln` file will be generated within the `Build` directory.
+You can open this file with Visual Studio.
+To run the project:

+1. In Visual Studio, right-click the `SailorExec` project and select "Set as Startup Project".
+2. Switch the project configuration from "Debug" to "Release".
+3. Finally, select "Build Solution" to build the project and then "Start Without Debugging" to run it.

 ## <a name="Infrastructure"></a> Infrastructure
-#### Repository infrastructure
+### <a name="RepoInfra"></a> Repository Infrastructure

-There are 2 main projects in MSVC solution, `SailorLib` and `SailorExec`, which have 2 binary outputs, `Sailor.lib` and `Sailor.exe`, correspondingly.
+The MSVC solution contains two main projects, namely `SailorLib` and `SailorExec`, resulting in two binary outputs: `Sailor.lib` and `Sailor.exe`, respectively.
+The repository is structured as follows:

-- `/Runtime` folder contains the game engine source code
+- `/Runtime`: This directory contains the game engine source code.
-- `/Content` folder contains assets.
+- `/Content`: This directory stores assets.
-- `/Content/Shaders` contains shaders.
+- `/Content/Shaders`: This directory is for shaders.
-- `/Cache` folder consists of temporary objects, such as compiled shader binaries, precalculated data, etc.
+- `/Cache`: This directory is designated for temporary objects such as compiled shader binaries, precalculated data, etc.
-- Third parties are located under `/External` folder and added to the repository as git submodules.
+- `/External`: Third-party dependencies are located under this directory and are included in the repository as git submodules.

-#### Core functionaly
+### <a name="CoreFunc"></a> Core Functionality

-The `Sailor's` core functionality is implemented with a number of `TSubmodule<T>` that allows to control lifetime/order of initialization and decrease the coupling.
-The idea under internal submodules is based on:
+The core functionality of `Sailor` is implemented using a set of `TSubmodule<T>` classes.
+These allow for control over initialization order/lifetime and reduce coupling between components.
+The design philosophy behind these internal submodules is to:

-- Implement a high level layer of abstraction with 'single responsibility' instances.
+- Provide a high-level layer of abstraction with instances adhering to the 'single responsibility' principle.
-- Avoid the usage of singletons and make the code more friendly for test writing.
+- Avoid the use of singletons to make the code more test-friendly.
-- Create a simple mechanism that allows easy add new core functionality.
+- Develop a simple mechanism to facilitate the addition of new core functionalities.

-This code creates the instance of `CustomSubmodule`
+The following code snippet illustrates how to create an instance of `CustomSubmodule`:

 ```
 // Declaration
 class CustomSubmodule : public TSubmodule<CustomSubmodule> { ... };